jaspector

 Monday through Thursday 8:00 AM to 5:00 PM, Friday 8:00 AM to Noon

-Typical inspection sequence: For a new home, county materials reference septic or sewer approval, E911 address verification, zoning or floodplain approval if applicable, permit issuance, then field inspections through completion.
+Typical sequence: For a new home, county materials reference septic or sewer approval, E911 address verification, zoning or floodplain approval if applicable, permit issuance, then field inspections through completion.

 Reinspection fees apply as noted in the fee schedule.
 The fee schedule also distinguishes first failed reinspection versus second and beyond for some permit classes.

-Do I need a building permit in unincorporated Jones County, NC?
+01 Do I need a building permit in unincorporated Jones County, NC?

 County materials indicate a building permit is required before new home construction, and the county fee schedule applies to building, trade, mobile home, demolition, floodplain, deck, porch, dock, and miscellaneous work categories.

-How much does a building permit cost in unincorporated Jones County, NC?
+02 How much does a building permit cost in unincorporated Jones County, NC?

+Building permit fees in unincorporated Jones County, NC are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Application fee is $75 residential and $150 commercial.
 Building minimum fees are $53 residential and $65 commercial..
 Plan check fee: $53 residential, $79 commercial..

-How do I apply for a building permit in unincorporated Jones County, NC?
+03 How do I apply for a building permit in unincorporated Jones County, NC?

-1. Confirm whether septic, sewer, zoning, floodplain, or E911 issues apply before applying.
+To apply for a building permit in unincorporated Jones County, NC, follow these steps: 1.
+Confirm whether septic, sewer, zoning, floodplain, or E911 issues apply before applying.
 2. Obtain the relevant permit form from the county inspections page.
 3. Gather required attachments, such as plans, site sketch, septic or sewer approval, E911 address verification, floodplain documents, or owner exemption affidavit if claiming owner-builder status.
 4. Submit the application package to Jones County Inspections at the Trenton office.
 5. Pay the applicable fee before permit issuance.
 6. Receive the permit, then schedule inspections as work reaches required stages.

-What work is exempt from building permits in unincorporated Jones County, NC?
+04 What work is exempt from building permits in unincorporated Jones County, NC?

-How do I schedule a building inspection in unincorporated Jones County, NC?
+05 How do I schedule a building inspection in unincorporated Jones County, NC?

-Inspections can be scheduled via: County form packages indicate inspections are coordinated through the inspections office by phone..
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Jones County, NC via: County form packages indicate inspections are coordinated through the inspections office by phone..